woodcock3/citychurch/pages/accessibility.md

 We at City Evangelical Church want to make our websites accessible and as simple as possible to understand.
 We want everyone to be able to use this website.

-**Below is an example statement - this is currently test and a work in progress** This means you should be able to:
+**Below is an example statement - this is currently test and a work in progress** TEST This means you should be able to:

 - change line height, spacing between paragraphs and fonts